stuffnting/gutenberg-block-examples/src/inner-blocks/README.md

 ## Also see

-For an example that uses a block template for the inner blocks see `inner-blocks-template`
+For an example that uses a block template for the inner blocks see [`inner-blocks-template`](../inner-blocks-template/).

-For an example that uses block `context` to pass values from a parent block to a child block see `inner-blocks-context`.
+For an example that uses block `context` to pass values from a parent block to a child block see [`inner-blocks-context`](../inner-blocks-context/).

-The `dynamic-inner-blocks` example demonstrates using inner blocks with other content.
+The `[dynamic-inner-blocks`](../dynamic-inner-blocks/) example demonstrates using inner blocks with other content.

 ## Uses